 The reason Pilate found no basis for a charge against Jesus was that Jesus said, “My Kingdom is not of this world…my Kingdom is not from here.”
 The Roman governor wanted to clarify what Jesus meant, so he asked Jesus again, “Are you a king then?”
 Jesus responded, “You say that I am a king.”
 This is apparently what is recorded in Matthew, Mark, and Luke as, “So you say.”
 Jesus then elaborates, “For this reason I have been born, and for this reason I have come into the world, that I should testify to the truth.
 Everyone who is of the truth listens to my voice.”

 Jesus told Pilate that His kingdom is not of this world and that those who listen to Him—His followers in His kingdom—are people who are “of the truth.”
 This was a kingdom unlike any Pilate had ever heard of.
 It was not of this world and it consisted of people “of the truth.”
 To Pilate, this was a dreamy, philosophical, abstract, airy-fairy kingdom that was certainly no threat to Caesar.
-He responds by sneering, “What is truth?” and then declaring, “I find no basis for a charge against him.”
+He responded by sneering, “What is truth?” and then declaring, “I find no basis for a charge against him.”
 If Pilate at all suspected that Jesus wanted to establish a worldly kingdom, he would certainly have found Jesus guilty of treason.
 But he did not.
 He was convinced that Jesus was speaking of a kingdom that had nothing to do with this world.

 Distinguishing Jesus’ Kingdom from Worldly Kingdoms